-This interactive notebook will help you teach finding digit values with decimals and what happens when you multiply a digit by 10 vs .10.
+This interactive notebook will help you teach multiplying decimals by finding digit values with decimals and what happens when you multiply a digit by 10 vs .10.
 Grab this free printable today.

 *This post contains Amazon affiliated links

 Finding Digit Value with Decimals

 The lesson continues with a few examples drawn on the board, and then the dreaded, “Take out your math books and practice how digits change in a number.”

 The students dutifully pull out their books, but moans fill the air.
 The page rustle and the chatter of numerous children fill the classroom as they get ready to answer the 20 questions on the page.